numirias/semshi/README.md

 Semshi provides semantic highlighting for Python in Neovim.

 Unlike regex-based syntax highlighters, Semshi understands Python code and performs static analysis as you type.
 It builds a syntax tree and symbol tables to highlight names based on their scope and context.
-This makes code easier to read and lets you quickly identify missing imports, unused arguments, misspelled names and more.
+This makes code easier to read and lets you quickly identify missing imports, unused arguments, misspelled names, and more.

 | With Semshi | Without Semshi |
 | --- | --- |
 | ![After](https://i.imgur.com/rDBSM8s.png) | ![Before](https://i.imgur.com/t40TNZ6.png) |

-In above example, you can easily distinguish arguments (blue), instance attributes (teal), globals (orange), unresolved globals (yellow underlined), etc. Also, Semshi understands that the first `list` is assigned locally, while the default highlighter still shows it as builtin.
+In the above example, you can easily distinguish arguments (blue), instance attributes (teal), globals (orange), unresolved globals (yellow underlined), etc. Also, Semshi understands that the first `list` is assigned locally, while the default highlighter still shows it as builtin.

 ## Features